einn-software/Campus_Recruitment_App/README.md

        4- Test will be submitted automaticly after time finished.
        5- you can directly jump to any question you want.
-       6- once you submitted the test you can not access the questions or solve the question 7- user agreement:- check button agree or not agree
+       6- once you submitted the test you can not access the questions or solve the question 7- user agreement:- check button agree or not agree 7- strat test button with another confrimation with yes or no button/